btrettel/flt/to-do.md

 Priorities:

+- Make F77 equivalent of `is_close`: `ISCLS`
+- Make F77 unit test subroutines that can easily be converted to my new module.
+    - `LEQ`
+    - `DPEQ`
+    - `INTEQ`
+    - Make Python script to convert from F77 code to my F2018 code.
 - Model validation subroutines (AIC, cross-validation, basic idea of checking whether model is within experimental uncertainty as often as it should be, etc.), calibration subroutines (genetic algorithm for modeling fitting, MCMC to handle uncertainties, etc.)
 - Python: `eprint` function
+- LaTeX documentation like BlasterSim has.
 - geninput
     - Test new module
     - refactor and test more:
         - split long subroutines into smaller subroutines
         - test the new subroutines
+        - make geninput use geninput generated namelist reading code
 - nmlfuzz.f90: namelist fuzz tester
     - Make `nmlfuzz` have its own namelist file writer so that you don't need to recompile every time.
         - Start by writing this namelist writer.